Why Poodles are the Best Dogs to Have: 9 Good Reasons

 poodles-are-amazing-friends

-Coco was a real fren’.
-He went with me through every breakup, every cry, and every illness.
-I remember when I had severe stomachaches he always put his head on my belly.
-I don’t know how, maybe it was a superpower, or he just had a placebo effect upon me, but after a while, every pain went away.
+Coco was more than just a dog—he was a true "fren" in every sense.
+He stuck with me through every breakup, every tear, and even every stomach ache.
+I remember when I had horrible cramps, he'd curl up and rest his head on my belly.
+I don’t know if it was a superpower or just a placebo effect, but somehow, the pain always seemed to ease after a while.

 2. Generally in a good mood, but empathetic with human emotions